Individuals with Rett front and center

 Dr. Alan Percy, MD; University of Alabama at Birmingham

-Critical to conducting efficient and effective clinical trials is the ability to assess symptoms, function, or health of a patient before, during, and after treatment.
-These assessments are called outcome measures and can include questionnaires that clinicians or parents complete, or functional tests that directly assess specific skills and abilities.
-Treatment-induced improvements in outcome measures compared to non-treated individuals that are both statistically sound and clinically meaningful are required for therapeutics to be approved by FDA and other regulators.
+Outcome measures are critical to conducting efficient and effective clinical trials because they assess the symptoms, function, or health of a patient before, during, and after treatment.
+Treatment-induced improvements in outcome measures compared to non-treated individuals that are both statistically sound and clinically meaningful are required for therapeutics to be approved by the FDA and other regulators.

-In Rett syndrome, clinician- and parent-rated questionnaires are used to assess the effect of a therapeutic, and functional tests focused on specific skills or tasks are being explored.
-Questionnaires, though standard in most neurological disorders, are dependent on someone observing or interpreting the patient’s symptoms and can suffer from a lack of reproducibility for various reasons.
-The most commonly used questionnaires require that caregivers make subjective assessments and are typically not sufficiently sensitive to pick up minor improvements.
+Questionnaires, though standard in most neurological disorders, are dependent on someone observing or interpreting the patient’s symptoms – they typically require that caregivers make subjective assessments.
+The most commonly used questionnaires suffer from a lack of reproducibility for various reasons and are typically not sufficiently sensitive to pick up minor improvements.

-We have efforts underway to determine if the questionnaires currently in use adequately assess parent concerns and Rett symptoms or if they could be improved to address the current challenges.
-Alternatively, an entirely new questionnaire may be needed.
+We have efforts underway to determine if the questionnaires currently in use adequately assess parent concerns and Rett symptoms or if they could be improved to address current challenges.
+Alternatively, an entirely new questionnaire may be needed to meet the rigorous standards of clinical trials.

-In our initial review of current parent-rated questionnaires we have partnered with RTI International, a world-renowned nonprofit research institute with broad experience in developing and evaluating questionnaires, among other specialty services.
+In our initial review of current parent-rated questionnaires we have partnered with RTI International, a world-renowned nonprofit research institute with broad experience in developing and evaluating questionnaires.
 In collaboration with leading Rett clinicians, we are working to improve the way parents and clinicians assess the symptoms of Rett syndrome to provide better tools to assess therapeutics.

-Most parents of non-verbal children would agree that communication is at the top of the symptoms list they would like addressed.
-Currently a communication-focused assessment tool does not exist for Rett.
-However, one does exist for Angelman syndrome (a disorder with similarities to Rett), called the Observer-Reported Communication Ability (ORCA).
+Currently a communication-focused assessment tool does not exist for Rett, however one does exist for Angelman syndrome, a disorder with similarities to Rett, called the Observer-Reported Communication Ability (ORCA).
 We are leveraging the efforts already invested in ORCA by the Angelman community to adapt ORCA for Rett.
+Phase 2 of the ORCA study is currently enrolling 250 Rett syndrome families from English-speaking countries.
+Select “Learn More” to participate.

-Another avenue is to develop objective measures that can be assessed at home over extended periods of time, measures that do not require caregiver observation or interpretation.
-To meet this need, we’re evaluating and developing wearable and non-wearable devices that can directly measure physiological symptoms and function in Rett individuals.
-We are focused on the most promising technologies to assess feasibility and utility for families to use in their homes.
+Our biosensor initiative aims to develop direct and objective measures of Rett symptoms by testing wearable and non-wearable biosensors.
+These devices can directly measure physiological symptoms and function directly in people with Rett.
+Importantly, direct measurements don’t rely on parent or clinician interpretation and we are focused on the most promising technologies to assess feasibility and utility for families to use in their homes.
 Key criteria will be ease of use, capability to detect important symptoms and functional abilities, and open access to data.

 A few leaders in the space of wearable and non-wearable devices we are currently evaluating include MC10, Inc (nPoint), Carre Technologies (hexoskin), and Emerald Innovations (Emerald), and we are always on the lookout for new technologies and devices.
 We have partnered with Dr. Gari Clifford, PhD, of Emory University and Georgia Institute of Technology, a leader in the field of data analytics and artificial intelligence, and Vivosense, Inc., a data analytics group with an innovative platform, to identify Rett-specific patterns in the physiological data collected by these devices.

-A biomarker is a defined characteristic that can be measured as an indicator of a disease state.
+A biomarker is an objectively measured and evaluated characteristic that indicates normal biological processes in the body.
 Examples of biomarkers include cholesterol for heart health and blood pressure for stroke risk.

-Biomarkers are important in developing therapies because they help researchers understand whether or not a therapy is working, guide dose selection, select the most suitable individuals for a treatment or study, and assess safety.
+Biomarkers are important in developing therapies because they are objective outcome measures that help researchers understand whether or not a therapy is working.
+Biomarkers also guide dose selection for treatments, help researchers select the most suitable individuals for a treatment or study, and assess safety.

 Treatments that affect MECP2 expression in the brain are likely to be difficult to measure short of taking a brain biopsy, which is obviously not a desirable option.
 Our current efforts are focused on identifying a cellular read-out in a biofluid such as saliva, blood, urine, or spinal fluid.